Home Fruit Production: Strawberry Cultivars and Their Culture

-Cause deformed or "nubbin" berries with a concentration of seeds at the tip of the fruit.
+Tarnished plant bugs cause deformed or "nubbin" berries with seeds concentrated at the tip of the fruit.
 Nymphs puncture individual seeds and inject a toxin so that the fleshy part of the berry stops developing where the seed was injured.
 Damaged seeds are hollow and turn a straw-brown color.
 Plant bugs are often in alfalfa; to prevent the bugs from feeding on strawberries, avoid mowing alfalfa when strawberry plants are in bloom.

-Small worms that roll the leaves together and feed on the leaves.
-They must be controlled if they become numerous.
+These small caterpillars (up to ½ inch long at maturity) roll the leaves together and feed on them.
+Leafrollers must be controlled if they become numerous.

-Tiny, spiderlike creatures that are typically found on the underside of leaves.
-Mites tend to be the most damaging during hot, dry periods, when they suck plant juices from the leaves.
+Tiny, spiderlike creatures, mites are typically found on the underside of leaves.
+They tend to be the most damaging during hot, dry periods, when they suck plant juices from the leaves.

 Strawberry weevils or clippers

-Found in the soil and are too small to be seen with the naked eye.
-Most nematodes feed on roots.
+Nematodes are worms that are too small to be seen with the naked eye.
+They live in the soil and mostly feed on roots.
 Symptoms of nematode damage include galls on the roots or stubby, stunted roots.
 To avoid a buildup of nematodes, rotate plantings to a different site when establishing new beds.

 Causes of malformed fruit

-"Nubbins" or "button berries" may be caused by feeding tarnished plant bugs, heavy infestations of cyclamen mites, frost injury, nutrient deficiencies (boron, calcium), inadequate pollination, abnormally high temperatures that make pollen nonviable, or by the application of 2,4-D from Aug.
+"Nubbins" or "button berries" may be caused by feeding tarnished plant bugs, heavy infestations of cyclamen mites, frost injury, nutrient deficiencies (boron or calcium), inadequate pollination, abnormally high temperatures that make pollen nonviable, or the application of 2,4-D from Aug.
 1 to Nov.
-1, when fruit buds are differentiating.
-(See above.)
+1, when fruit buds are forming.

 Fasciated berries, those that have a cockscomb shape as if several berries have grown together with multiple tips, are caused by short day-lengths in the fall or by cold, dry weather during this time.
 Fasciated fruit often occurs when cultivars adapted to northern conditions are grown in the south.